-Having a wide variety of foods in the diet is important, as no single food can provide us with all the nutrients we need to stay healthy.
-Good nutrition is essential for normal growth and development, maintaining health and reducing the risk of developing certain diseases, now and in the future.
+It’s important to have a wide variety of foods in the diet, as no single food can provide us with all the nutrients we need to stay healthy.
+A healthy, balanced diet is essential for normal growth and development, maintaining healthy body weight and reducing the risk of developing certain diseases.

-Potatoes can be part of your healthful diet plan, especially when eaten with the skin on.
-They’re a source of fibre and potassium, and are naturally fat free.
-Indulge guilt-free with these delicious, simple and modern potato recipes featuring important nutrients for a healthy lifestyle.
+Potatoes can be part of a healthy, balanced diet, especially when eaten with the skin on.
+They’re a source of fibre and potassium and are naturally fat-free.
+Try these delicious, simple and modern potato recipes featuring important nutrients for a healthy lifestyle.